 I also searched every corner of the Duolingo site, including the blogs, and researched what other users thought of it on forums such as Reddit.

 As long as you can put up with the annoying ads, there’s not a massive difference between the paid for and free versions of Duolingo.
-The main one is the limited hearts (lives) that you lose if you make errors.
-You then either have to wait 5 hours before continuing, practice, or spend the gems you've earned to replace them.
+And you can avoid one of the limitations, limited hearts (lives), by using the web version which does not use hearts at all.

 What’s really amazing is that the free version does not restrict the number of languages you can learn (unlike other apps).